The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Empress died after receiving the diamond and people believed that the curse of the diamond was the reason behind her untimely demise.
 The diamond has crossed the sea and brought bad luck with it.
 The cursed gemstone was henceforth returned to the Gaekwad family.

 It was locked away for several decades until Meyer Rosenbaum of Meyer Jewelry Company purchased the diamond.
-He presented this cursed diamond to Marilyn Monroe, who wore it to the shooting of the song ‘Diamonds Are a Girl’s Best Friend’, and also in the film ‘Gentlemen Prefer Blondes’.
+He presented this cursed diamond to Marilyn Monroe, who wore it to the shooting of the song ‘Diamonds Are a Girl’s Best Friend’.
+She also wore it in the film ‘Gentlemen Prefer Blondes’.
 Soon after this, Monroe’s career and personal life saw a downfall.

 Most recently the “Moon of Baroda” diamond was officially sold at Christie’s Hong Kong jewelry auction for $1.3 million to an anonymous buyer.